The Early Signs of Diabetes

 Early Warning Symptoms of Diabetes

-First of all, there are those considered to be the “classic” diabetes symptoms which have been known for a long time and are also present in both kinds of diabetes.
+First of all, there are those considered to be the “classic” diabetes symptoms that have been known for a long time and are also present in both kinds of diabetes.

 Two of them go hand in hand: excessive thirst and frequent urination.

-Along with thirst, one of the early warning symptoms diabetes is increased hunger as well.
-This is because the cells in the body do not get the energy they need from glucose so they feel starved.
+Along with thirst, one of the early warning symptoms of diabetes is increased hunger as well.
+This is because the cells in the body do not get the energy they need from glucose, so they feel starved.